 Primary analysis: We predict women will choose to prepare more than men before a competition, especially when the task is male-typed.
-The primary analysis will be parallel to Study 1, with a few changes.
-First, the reference group for the condition variable will be the control condition.
+The primary analysis will be parallel to Study 1, where the reference group for the condition variable will be the female-typed condition.
 A positive beta coefficient for the interaction term between the gender variable and the male-typed task condition would suggest that the manipulation elicited greater practice in women when they believed men performed better on the task.
-For the interaction between gender and the female-typed task condition, we do not have strong a priori predictions about the direction of the effect.
-It is possible women may still be motivated to prepare since they would not want to perform worse than other women, in which case we would expect the interaction term between gender and the female-typed task condition would be positive, albeit weaker than interaction effect between gender and the male-typed task condition.
-However, if women feel less motivated to prepare after learning the task is female-typed, the coefficient would be close to zero and nonsignificant, suggesting that believing women perform better on the task will lead women and men to spend relatively similar amounts of time practicing.
 We do not expect the female-typed task will encourage men to practice significantly more than women, largely because men tend to be more confident on average than women (Bertrand, 2010; Beyer, 1990; Beyer & Bowden, 1997; Croson & Gneezy, 2009; Lundeberg et al., 1994; Mobius et al., 2011; Niederle & Vesterlund, 2007, 2011).
-As in the previous study, we will run a separate linear regression with the number of correct and incorrect responses within the amount of time spent preparing as a secondary dependent variable.

-Exploratory analyses 1 and 2: Exploratory analyses 1 and 2 will be similar to the analyses in Study 1, with the control condition as the reference group for the condition variable.
+Exploratory analyses 1 and 2: Exploratory analyses 1 and 2 will be similar to the analyses in Study 1, with the female-typed task condition as the reference group for the condition variable.

 Exploratory analysis 3: Additionally, we will compare participants’ time spent preparing (log-transformed) based on their responses to the manipulation check.
 Instead of excluding participants who fail the manipulation check, we will use this as a source of information about how participants’ beliefs affect their decision to prepare, even if they did not pay attention to the manipulation.
 To do this, we will run a linear regression with gender and participants’ response to the manipulation check as predictors and their time spent preparing as the outcome.
-Thus, the following linear regression will be run: (Log) Time spent preparing = β1*Gender+ β2*Manipulation check + β3*Gender*Manipulation check, where responses that gender differences in performance were not found in the previous study and men will be coded as the reference groups for Manipulation check and Gender, respectively.
+Thus, the following linear regression will be run: LogTimePreparing=β1⋅Gender+β2⋅Manipulation check+β3⋅Gender*Manipulation check, where responses that gender differences in performance were not found in the previous study and men will be coded as the reference groups for Manipulation check and Gender, respectively.
 A positive beta coefficient for the interaction term between the gender variable and the manipulation check responses where participants believed men performed better would suggest that the manipulation elicited greater practice in women when they held that belief.
 For the interaction between gender and the manipulation check responses where participants believed women performed better, we expect the coefficient will either be close to zero and nonsignificant or significant and positive (albeit smaller than the interaction between gender and beliefs that men performed better based on the manipulation check), like our predictions in primary analysis 1.

 Broader impacts